Invariance principles for linear processes with application to isotonic regression

-Condition (\ref{HeyHan}) has been introduced by Hannan (1973), and by Heyde (1974) in a slightly weaker form, and is well adapted to the analysis of time series (see in particular the application to time series regression given in the paper by Hannan (1973)).
-As we shall see in our Remark \ref{use} , Condition (\ref{HeyHan}) is also satisfied if
+Condition (\ref{HeyHan}) was introduced by Hannan \cite{Hannan1973}, and by Heyde \cite{Heyde1974} in a slightly weaker form, and is well adapted to the analysis of time series (see, in particular, the application to time series regression given in the paper by Hannan \cite{Hannan1973}).
+As we shall see in our Remark~\ref{use} , condition (\ref{HeyHan}) is also satisfied if

-which is weaker than the condition introduced by Gordin (1969).
-If $\xi _{0}$ is ${\mathcal{F}}_{0}$-measurable, the condition (\ref{racine}) leads to new interesting conditions for weakly dependent sequences, and can be successfully applied to functions of dynamical systems (see Section 3 in Peligrad and Utev (2006-b), and Section 6 in Dedecker, Merlev\`{e}de and Voln \'{y} (2007) for more details).
+which is weaker than the condition introduced by Gordin \cite{Gordin1969}.
+If $\xi_{0}$ is ${\mathcal{F}}_{0}$-measurable, then condition (\ref{racine}) leads to interesting new conditions for weakly dependent sequences and can be successfully applied to functions of dynamical systems (see \cite{PeligradUtev2006b}, Section~3, and \cite{DMPU}, Section~6, for more details).

-A natural question is now: what can one say about the weak convergence of the partial sum process
+A natural question is now: what can we say about the weak convergence of the partial sum process

-in the space $D([0,1])$ of cadlag functions equipped with the uniform topology.
-Since the paper by Davydov (1970) for i.i.d $\xi _{i}$'s, we know that the question is not as simple as for the central limit question, and that the limiting process (when it exists) depends on the behavior of the normalizing sequence $v_{n}^{2}=\sum_{j\in {\mathbf{Z}}}c_{n,j}^{2}$.
-More precisely if (\ref{HeyHan}) holds, and if there exists $\beta \in ]0,2]$ such that
+in the space $D([0,1])$ of cadlag functions equipped with the uniform topology?
+Due to the results of Davydov \cite{Davydov1970} for i.i.d.~$\xi_{i}$'s, we know that the question is not as simple as for the central limit question and that the limiting process (when it exists) depends on the behavior of the normalizing sequence $v_{n}^{2}=\sum_{j\in{\mathbf{Z}}}c_{n,j}^{2}$.
+More precisely, if (\ref{HeyHan}) holds and if there exists $\beta\in\,]0,2]$ such that

-we show in Theorems \ref{IP} and \ref{IP2} that the finite dimensional marginals of the process (\ref{partial sum proc}) converges in distribution to those of $\sqrt{\eta }W_{H}$ where $W_{H}$ is a fractional Brownian motion independent of $\eta $, with Hurst index $H=\beta /2$.
-The question is now: under what conditions can one obtain the tightness in $D([0,1])$.
+then we show in Theorems \ref{IP} and \ref{IP2} that the finite-dimensional marginals of the process (\ref{partialsumproc}) converge in distribution to those of $\sqrt{\eta}W_{H}$, where $W_{H}$ is a fractional Brownian motion, independent of $\eta$, with Hurst index $H=\beta/2$.
+The question is now: under what conditions can we obtain the tightness in $D([0,1])$?

-In Theorem \ref{IP} of Section \ref{sectIP2}, we show that if $\beta \in ]1,2]$, then the condition (\ref{HeyHan}) is sufficient for the weak convergence in $D([0,1])$.
-If $\beta \in ]0,1]$, we point out in Theorem \ref {sectIP2} that the convergence in $D([0,1])$ holds if (\ref{HeyHan}) is replaced by the stronger condition
+In Theorem \ref{IP} of Section \ref{sectIP2}, we show that if $\beta\in\,]1,2]$, then condition (\ref{HeyHan}) is sufficient for weak convergence in $D([0,1])$.
+If $\beta\in\,]0,1]$, we point out in Theorem \ref {sectIP2} that the convergence in $D([0,1])$ holds if (\ref{HeyHan}) is replaced by the stronger condition